tiranmi2-pixel/AccountingResearch/README.md

 The project builds a monthly CRSP mutual fund share-class panel, identifies when each fund first appears to adopt the TSR format, and studies whether investor flows become more sensitive to past performance after TSR adoption.
 The analysis focuses on U.S. domestic equity mutual funds and compares overall, retail, and institutional investor responses.

-The code is written mainly in **R**, with a separate **Python/Google Colab EDGAR downloader and machine-learning classifier** used to obtain the first TSR filing and report dates.
+The code is written mainly in **R**, with a separate **Python EDGAR downloader and machine-learning classifier** used to obtain the first TSR filing and report dates.

 ---